 The Partnership is an Educational Trust, enabling each school to keep its unique identity and autonomy, whilst simultaneously working closely together to benefit our children, young people and communities.

-The schools involved are all recognised as ‘Good’ or ‘Outstanding’ establishments by OFSTED and as such have a very secure base on which to build a strong, effective partnership.
+Together, these popular and successful school have secure base on which to build a strong, effective partnership.
 The Governing Bodies of these schools believe that a Trust of this kind is the best way to ensure the long term, sustainable collaboration that is required to meet our common aims.

 The WVLP seeks to develop practice across the schools to further enhance the provision and opportunities available to our children and young people, maintaining and improving their already high standards of attainment and achievement.
-It collaborates closely with other organisations, such as Leeds City Council services, The Co-operative Movement, providers of higher education and others, so that we can serve our children, young people, families and communities most effectively.
+It collaborates closely with other organisations, such as Leeds City Council services and providers of higher education and others, so that we can serve our children, young people, families and communities most effectively.

 Key to the success of the Wharfe Valley Learning Partnership is our shared vision and values.